bt3gl/building_blog/content/wargames_krypton.md

 The problems are very straightforward and very similar to those from the last [CSAW CTF] ([see my post here]).

-**Disclaimer**: if you haven't played WarGames but you are planing to, PLEASE DON'T READY ANY FURTHER.
+**Disclaimer**: if you haven't played WarGames but you are planning to, PLEASE DON'T READ ANY FURTHER.
 If you don't try to solve the problems by yourself first, you will be wasting your time.